TheLancashireman/davros/davroska/README.md

 Hook functions as specified in by OSEK are not implemented, However, there are several callout functions that serve a simiar purpose.

-Non-premptable tasks, internal resources and the OSEK Schedule() API are not implemented yet.
+The OSEK Schedule(), GetTaskID(), GetTaskState() and GetAlarmBase() APIs are not implemented yet.

-Anything else in the OSEK specfication that isn't mentioned is not implemented.
+Anything else in the OSEK specfication that isn't mentioned is not implemented yet.

 ### Configuration: